 Helping wildlife is a worthy goal that requires a solid foundation in biological and environmental sciences.
 If you want to know how to become a wildlife biologist, the first step is to research your education options.

-Wildlife and Fisheries Management
+Wildlife and Fisheries Biology

-This degree program combines ecology and biology studies with the social sciences.
+The wildlife and fisheries biology program combines ecology and biology studies with the social sciences.
 Students pursuing this major enjoy a great deal of experiential learning and spend a significant percentage of their time outdoors.

 Hands-on courses will allow you to gain the skills needed to be a wildlife biologist.

-Captive Wildlife Care and Education
+Captive Wildlife Care

 You will also learn how to create exhibit spaces that provide stimulation and enrichment for captive animals.
 You will gain the knowledge you need to effectively educate the public and help people understand how they can protect wild animals.